finnbar/ALTANTIS/README.md

 [x] Pretty power management (!status will tell you about upcoming power changes.)
 [x] Can broadcast messages to all in range (via Comms system, which garbles longer-distance messages).
 Messages have a cooldown.
 [x] A channel per person, so that role-specific info can be broadcast (engineers only get puzzles, navigator only gets end-of-turn, scientists only gets scanners).
-[ ] Can activate scanners, and inform players when they hover over things (level 1), are near things and other named subs (level 2), and further afield (level 3).
-Identify things via distance (0 moves away...
-5 moves away).
+[x] Can activate scanners, and inform players when they hover over things (level 1), are near things and other named subs (level 2), and further afield (level 3).
+Identify things via direction.
 [ ] Can shout at an engineer - control gives a question and answer, and then the engineer has to give a response.
 Ship takes more damage if the engineer gets it wrong.
 [ ] Control can drop items on the seafloor, along with players if they so wish.
 [ ] Basic inventory management. (!give for control.)
 [ ] Basic resources.
+[ ] !death, so you can die.

+Important fixes:
+[x] The world should not wrap.

 Important non-gameplay features:
-[ ] Save bot state to disk with each game loop, as to avoid any issues.
+[x] Save bot state to disk with each game loop, as to avoid any issues.
 [ ] Possibly deal with locking/unlocking of the main thread.
-[ ] Add requirements.txt (might need jsonpickle...)
+[ ] Add requirements.txt if necessary